5 facts that you need to know about Cross-border ecommerce in China

 With platforms like Tmall Global, JD.com, KJT.com, Sasa.com, or Ymatou, foreign brands can sell their products directly to consumers and through this process, they will expand their influence.
 Using E-commerce cross-border to be present in China is a real opportunity.
 Benchmark and User Experience need to be done at the beginning of that process in order to be familiar with the market and easily penetrate it.

 The Chinese consumers behaviors to understand

-First, they are online !
+First, they are online!

-There is also difference in the platforms the Chinese and Westerns utilize, in particular the Social Networking Systems.
+There is also a difference in the platforms the Chinese and Westerns utilize, in particular the Social Networking Systems.
 The Chinese use WeChat, Weibo, and Youku, whereas the Western use Facebook, Twitter, and YouTube.
-Also, there is difference in the way Chinese users and Western users react to content such as ads.
+Also, there is a difference in the way Chinese users and Western users react to content such as ads.
 For example, Western netizens find online ads on Social Networks extremely distasteful, whereas Chinese find online advertising more interesting.

 And second, they use their smartphone differently than Western consumers.

-Whenever online buyers need to talk to one of the merchants present on the Tmall platform, they can make their inquiry directly to them.
+Whenever online buyers need to talk to one of the merchants present on the Tmall platform, they can make their inquiries directly to them.
 An instant messaging application was developed by Alibaba for that purpose: AliWangWang.
 By using it, buyers can chat with Tmall sellers before making their purchase, in order to learn more about the products they are interested in and even engage in bargaining.
 Also, transactions on Tmall.com for example, are made with the Alipay payment system.
-Alipay, the China’s leading third-party Internet payment solution was launched by Alibaba Group.
-Users can either use their domestic bank cards or scan a QR code on the webpage in order to pay a bill, their shopping to the mall…
+Alipay, China’s leading third-party Internet payment solution was launched by Alibaba Group.
+Users can either use their domestic bank cards or scan a QR code on the webpage in order to pay a bill, their shop to the mall…

 More information :